- How can I get involved?

 - Does Georgia Tech conduct environmental sustainability research?

 Georgia Tech has many researchers and research centers focused on or incorporating sustainability.
 Interdisciplinary research centers, corporate partnerships, National Science Foundation and SEED funding all support major sustainability research at Georgia Tech.
-We have many highly referenced (h-index), green chemistry award winning (including the Presidential Green Chemistry Award) researchers as well as many accomplished graduate and undergraduate researchers in the area of environmental sustainability.
+Visit the research page to learn more.

 - What water sources does Georgia Tech use to irrigate its landscape during a drought?